danchoi/ri.vim/README.md

 Please consult other reference sources for instructions specific to your particular setup.

-But I'll try to cover some common cases:
+I'll try to cover some common cases:

 If you use RVM, run this to install ri documentation for the built-in and standard library of your active Ruby installation: